mattjcowan/lp/README.md

 # lp
-Get started with LinqPad and the lprun cli scripting environment with one file.
+Get started with LINQPad and the lprun cli scripting environment with one file.

 Clone the repo or download the setup.bat file, and from the command line, run: